-We continue working closely with churches and their members, and that will always be at the core of what we do.
+Working closely with congregations and their members has been at the core of what we do since our founding as a mutual aid organization in 1945.

-We not only encourage generosity among our members - we help them find effective ways to be more generous, as part of our focus on stewardship as a spiritual discipline.
+We help our members find effective ways to be more generous, as part of our focus on stewardship as a spiritual discipline - stemming from the historical biblical belief of Anabaptist Christians that all we are and all we have is from God (Psalm 24).